sn4k3/Sharky/README.md

 #### Shark in aquarium:
 It might sound very cool to have a shark on your room, for sure your friends will praise you, but how about invert the pappers?
 Would you like it?
 Just think about...
 No friends, always the same space, chemicals and dirty water, lack of care, lonely and artificial life, what is cool about this?
 They have fellings too!
+No to tell most are abandoned/miscare once they grow.
 ![Shark in aquarium](http://blog.egorealestate.com/wp-content/uploads/2015/05/Delray-Wreck-Exhibit-Aquarium-nurse-shark.jpg)

 #### Shark fishing for sport: